-Lower Interest rates and lower mortgage payments
+Lower Interest rates

 A lower interest rate may be available due to changes in market conditions.
 A lower rate could lower the monthly principal and interest mortgage payment.